dgdgomez/lvCICD_PredefinedCommandLineOperations/README.md

 13. Checking the status of a self-hosted runner

 13.1.
-In your repository, navigate to the main page and click **Settings**.
+In your repository, navigate to the main page and click <strong>Settings</strong>.
 13.2.
-In the left sidebar, click **Actions**, then click **Runners**.
+In the left sidebar, click <strong>Actions</strong>, then click <strong>Runners</strong>.
 13.3.
 Under "Runners", you can view a list of registered runners, including the runner's name, labels, and status.

-The status can be one of the following:
+<p>The status can be one of the following:

-* **Idle**: The runner is connected to GitHub and is ready to execute jobs.
+* <strong>Idle</strong>: The runner is connected to GitHub and is ready to execute jobs.
-* **Active**: The runner is currently executing a job.
+* <strong>Active</strong>: The runner is currently executing a job.
-* **Offline**: The runner is not connected to GitHub.
-This could be because the machine is offline, the self-hosted runner application is not running on the machine, or the self-hosted runner application cannot communicate with GitHub.
+* <strong>Offline</strong>: The runner is not connected to GitHub.
+This could be because the machine is offline, the self-hosted runner application is not running on the machine, or the self-hosted runner application cannot communicate with GitHub.</p>

 Go to Settings > Actions > Runners and see de cofigured Runner